 Many people think that anger management is about learning to suppress your anger.
 But never getting angry is not a healthy goal.
-Anger is normal, and it will come out regardless of how hard you try to tamp it down.
+Anger is normal and will come out regardless of how hard you try to tamp it down.
 The true goal of anger management isn’t to suppress feelings of anger, but rather to understand the message behind the emotion and express it in a healthy way without losing control.
-When you do, you’ll not only feel better, you’ll also be more likely to get your needs met, be better able to manage conflict in your life, and strengthen your relationships.
+When you do, you’ll not only feel better, but you’ll also be more likely to get your needs met, be better able to manage conflict in your life, and strengthen your relationships.

 The consequences of out-of-control anger

 - Out-of-control anger hurts your physical health.
 Constantly operating at high levels of stress and anger makes you more susceptible to heart disease, diabetes, a weakened immune system, insomnia, and high blood pressure.

 - Out-of-control anger hurts your mental health.
 Chronic anger consumes huge amounts of mental energy, and clouds your thinking, making it harder to concentrate or enjoy life.
 It can also lead to stress, depression, and other mental health problems.